ABOUT YLVA MARA

 I approach my work with a commitment to further understand how access to wellness and traditions of magic is complicated by and interconnected with the violence of settler-colonial, cis/het centric, ableist, white supremacy and capitalism; centering my practice in service to those most affected by systems of kyriarchal oppression.

-As someone who was raised within an assimilated American Romani & immigrant Polish family; and as someone who benefits from gadjeness and white privilege, my work focuses on magic as reparation, service, and radical resistance.
+As someone who was raised within a forcibly assimilated Romani & immigrant Polish family on colonized Turtle Island; and as someone who benefits from gadjeness, colonialism, colorism and white privilege, my work focuses on magic as accountability and collective liberation.

 My practice centers supporting Sex Workers, Black, Brown, Indigenous, and Romani community members, Femmes (especially my Fat Femme siblings), survivors of trauma & abuse, survivors of incest & assault, chronically ill folx, Trans & Non-Binary specific health concerns, harm reduction, abortion & reproductive health support, and folks navigating the complexity of mental health concerns.

 In 2016 my teacher, Jackie McCloskey, passed away.
 I am forever changed by the 19 years I spent as her apprentice.
 For the wisdom and blessing of the Healing Craft, I first thank my teacher Jackie McCloskey, School of Traditional Magic is my gift to her in honor of her teachings.
-I thank all my teachers, for better or worse.
-Those whose teachings I still honor and those whose work I no longer endorse.
-Most importantly my Grandmother Jewel for the latcho drom, and my Grandmother Angelika for the gift of our Whisper.
+I thank all my teachers, those whose teachings I still align with including Jackie McCloskey, Starhawk, Dolores Ashcroft-Nowicki, the Order of Bards Ovates & Druids, Steve Dahmus, Araceli Dominguez, Betsy Bergstrom, Ron Thomas, Rawiyah Tariq, Jezmina Vontheile, Aurora Luna, Michelle Jackson, the writings of Radomir Ristic; and those whose work I no longer endorse including Debra Francis Dancing Crow, and Char Sundust; for more resources about recovering from High Demand Groups I highly recommend IndoctriNation Podcast by Rachel Bernstein.